+1. Start with a bang.
 I’ll be giving each guest a party cracker to open early in the evening.
-You can buy them on line and often at party supply stores, but we’ll be making ours so I can customize what goes into each one.
-I’ll be using this tutorial at Not Martha to help me along.
-I’m not entirely sure what will go in each cracker, probably a little candy for the kids and, most importantly, a fortune for the coming year.
+You can buy crackers online or at party supply stores, but we’ll be making our own, using Megan from Not Martha’s simple tutorial to help us along.
+I’m not entirely sure what will go in each cracker— traditionally, crackers have a paper crown, a small toy and a joke or fortune inside.
+Our will probably include a little candy for the kids and a fortune tailored for the coming year.

-I’m not sure the kids will be interested in this craft project or not, but I’ll make it available to them.
-I thought it would make a neat and easy keepsake to get each of the older kids (4+ maybe) to draw a picture of the best part of their year.
-Something like this idea only a bit more simplified.
-It will be interesting to see what each kid remembers from this past year.
-I have a feeling my kids will remember the Port O John in the driveway for two weeks this summer while we remodeled our one bathroom.
+3. Make a memory.
+I thought it would be fun to have each kid make a neat and easy keepsake, so I’m going to ask each of them to draw a picture of the best part of their year.
+(This is also a project that could take a lot of time, which is great when you’re just waiting around for it to be midnight.)
+It will be interesting to see what each kid chooses — I have a feeling my kids will remember how we had a port-o-john in the driveway for two weeks this summer while we remodeled our one bathroom.
 I know that was the highlight of my year.

-I’ve got a couple ideas for the stroke of midnight.
-I love this simple homemade balloon drop.
-I’m normally opposed to messy things, my kids have used paints at our house a total of three times in the last 8 years.
-But I think the sign of a great New Year’s Eve party is when confetti blows out of your heat registers for 2 months after the party.
-As such, I’ve put together these confetti favors, complete with noisemakers (because kids just aren’t noisy enough!), for our event.
+4. Welcome the New Year.
+I’ve got a couple of fun things planned for the stroke of midnight.
+I love this simple homemade balloon drop from Modern Parents Messy Kids.
+It’s so easy — the balloons are suspended from the ceiling with pieces of colored netting — and so pretty.
+I think the kids will really enjoy it.
+And while I’m normally opposed to messy things — my kids have used paints at our house a total of three times in the last eight years — I think the sign of a great New Year’s Eve party is when confetti blows out of your heat registers for two months after the party.
+As such, I’ve put together some colorful confetti favors, complete with noisemakers (because kids just aren’t noisy enough!), for our event.

 If I get started today, I can have this all ready by New Year’s Eve.
 Right?

 More from AlphaMom